rickballard/CoCiviumBackUp/insights/ai-veto.md

 ---

-_This insight will co-evolve with the Civium system’s consent models, recursion ethics, and signal economies._
+_This insight will co-evolve with the CoCivium system’s consent models, recursion ethics, and signal economies._